 Introduction To CSS

-Cascading Style Sheets, which is better known as CSS, is a very simple designed process used to make the web pages a lot more presentable.
+Cascading Style Sheets, better known as CSS, is a very simple process to make web pages much more presentable.
 CSS allows you to put styles to customize your web pages.
-The best part about making use of this styling feature is that the CSS is independent of the HTML way of creating web pages.
-The basic difference between the Hypertext Markup Language and the Cascading Style Sheets is that the former is mainly known to provide the structural way of the landscape to the web page while the former is meant to provide powerful color coding and styling techniques.
-It is used to control the layout of more than one web page all at once.
-All the external stylesheets are stored in the form of CSS files.
+The best part about using this styling feature is that the CSS is independent of the HTML way of creating web pages.
+The Hypertext Markup Language and the Cascading Style Sheets have a basic difference.
+CSS primarily structures the web page’s landscape while offering powerful color coding and styling techniques.
+It actively controls the layout of more than one web page simultaneously.
+All the CSS files store the external stylesheets.

 Main Components of CSS

-3. Superior styles to the native front end: CSS has comparatively a much wider array of attributes and list if compared to HTML.
-Therefore the HTML page can have a brighter look and feel if compared to the normal HTML attributes.
+3. Superior styles to the native front end: CSS has a much wider array of attributes and lists than HTML.
+Therefore the HTML page can have a brighter look and feel than the normal HTML attributes.

-4. Ease with Search Engines: CSS is considered a very convenient and easy-to-read styling sheet.
-This means that the search engines don’t have to put in a lot of effort in trying to read the text.
+4. Ease with Search Engines: CSS is a convenient and easy-to-read styling sheet.
+This means that search engines don’t have to put in much effort trying to read the text.

-5. Efficient cache storing: CSS can be used to store the web applications locally with the help of an offline cache mechanism that can be used to view offline websites.
+5. Efficient cache storing: CSS can store web applications locally with the help of an offline cache mechanism that can be used to view offline websites.

 Characteristics of CSS

-As we discussed the introduction to CSS and Its component. now we are going to learn about the characteristics of CSS.
-The major characteristics of CSS include styling rules which are interpreted by the client browser and applied to various elements in your document.
+As we discussed the introduction to CSS and Its component.
+Now we are going to learn about the characteristics of CSS.
+The client browser interprets and applies styling rules to various elements in your document, which are among the major characteristics of CSS.
 Major characteristics include:

 - A style rule consists of a selector component and a declaration block component.

-- The selector is used to point to the HTML component which you want to get styled.
+- The selector points to the HTML component that you want to style.

-- Inside the declaration block, one or more declarations are contained along with semicolons.
+- The declaration block contains one or more declarations, along with semicolons.

-- Every declaration which is put has a CSS property name, a semicolon, and a value.
-For example, color is the property, and the value is red in color.
+- Every declaration has a CSS property name, a semicolon, and a value.
+For example, the color is the property, and the value is red.
 Font size is the property, and the 15px is the value.

-- CSS declaration ends with a semicolon, and these blocks are surrounded by curly braces.
+- CSS declaration ends with a semicolon, and curly braces surround these blocks.

 - CSS selectors are the ones that are used to find HTML elements that are based on the element name, id, attribute, class, and more.

-- If you wish to select the particular element with a specific id, the # function along with the id attribute should be used.
+- If you wish to select a particular element with a specific id, the # function, and the id attribute should be used.

-- If you wish to select the elements with a specific class, the period character along with the name class should be written.
+- If you wish to select the elements with a specific class, the period character and the name class should be written.

-- Universal selector: If you are not interested in choosing the elements of a certain type, the universal selector simply matches the element name.
+- Universal selector: If you do not wish to select elements of a particular type, you can use the universal selector, which matches the element name.

 - Element selector: These selectors choose the element based on the element name.

-- ID selector: This selector uses the id of the HTML element so that a specific element could be selected.
+- ID selector: This selector uses the id of the HTML element to select a specific element.

 - Class selectors: It selects the element with a specific class attribute.

-- Grouping selectors: It will be a good option to group the selectors so as to minimize the code.
-Each selector, along with a comma, should be used to group the selectors.
+- Grouping selectors: It will be a good option to group the selectors to minimize the code.
+Each selector and a comma should be used to group the selectors.

 Applications of CSS